 Setting boundaries takes practice.
 If we are used to saying “yes” all the time, saying “no” may feel uncomfortable at first.
 Remember, boundaries are a loving action.
 Your “yes” and your time matter!
 It is more loving to give someone the best version of yourself rather than spreading yourself so thin that you aren’t as helpful as you could be.
 Furthermore, saying “no” may empower the other person to take responsibility for their own choices, or allow someone else to use their gifts to fill a role or need instead.
 The world will not stop spinning if you take a step back, I promise!

 Sometimes when we are developing new patterns of behavior, we need professional wisdom and support.
 Whether you are desiring to grow in boundary-setting in relationships with your spouse, children, parents, or co-workers, our team of trained therapists would love to work with you.
 If people-pleasing has led to low self-esteem, depression, or anxiety, the counselors at Lime Tree Counseling can help you learn new ways of thinking and behaving that will maximize your mental and emotional health.
-We offer online counseling in Pennsylvania, online counseling in Colorado and trauma counseling in Ambler Pennsylvania (find out more about all of our services here).
+We offer online counseling in Pennsylvania, online counseling in Colorado and trauma counseling in Ambler Pennsylvania.
 Request an appointment today!